A Learnable Prior Improves Inverse Tumor Growth Modeling: Methods

 The diffusion coefficient is assumed to differ for each tissue type \cite{lipkova2019personalized}.
 The ratio of diffusion within WM and GM is fixed to $D_{_{GM}} = \frac{1}{10} D_{_{WM}}$, whereas no diffusion is allowed inside CSF ($D_{_{CSF}} = 0$), as the tumor physiologically cannot grow there.

 Additional parameters are the tumor origin $\{ x, y, z\}$ and the total time of tumor growth $T$.
+We select a single tumor origin as the starting point of the simulation.
+This simulated origin cannot necessarily be directly associated with the actual tumor-originating cell in medical cases.
 Thus, the original set of parameters for the forward solver is $\theta_{orig} = \{ x, y, z, \rho, D_{_{WM}}, T \} $.
 As only one time-point is realistically available for radiotherapy planning, $\theta_{orig}$ is ambiguous: for example, a faster-growing tumor over a shorter time and a slower-growing tumor over a longer time are indistinguishable based on a single time point.
 Therefore we introduce end-time independent parameters $\mu_D = \sqrt{D_{_{WM}}T}$ [cm] and $\mu_\rho= \sqrt{\rho T}$ [unitless] leading to the reduced parameter set: $\theta = \{ x, y, z, \mu_D, \mu_\rho \}$.
 The 3D tumor cell density $c$ is a function of these parameters.
 For simulation, the GliomaSolver \cite{lipkova2019personalized} software is used.